xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 == xwiki.cfg file ==

+#-# Indicate the name of the PUMA profile field where the user uid can be found.
+If none is provided request remote user is used.
+# xwiki.authentication.puma.userUidField=cn

 #-# Retrieve the following fields from PUMA and store them in the XWiki user object (puma-attribute=xwiki-attribute)
 # xwiki.authentication.puma.userMapping=sn=last_name,givenName=first_name,mail=email